History of Fareed Zakaria in Timeline

 November 29, 2001: Meeting of Middle East Analysts

-On November 29, 2001, Fareed Zakaria attended a meeting of Middle East analysts convened by Deputy Secretary of Defense Paul Wolfowitz.
+On November 29, 2001, Fareed Zakaria attended a meeting of Middle East analysts convened at the request of Deputy Secretary of Defense Paul Wolfowitz.
+The meeting, according to Bob Woodward's book, ultimately produced a report for President George W. Bush that supported the subsequent invasion of Iraq.

-In 2003, Fareed Zakaria authored "The Future of Freedom", published by Norton.
-It became a New York Times bestseller and was translated into over 25 languages.
+In 2003, Fareed Zakaria authored 'The Future of Freedom', published by Norton.
+This book became a New York Times bestseller and has been translated into more than 25 languages.

 The Future of Freedom: Illiberal Democracy at Home and Abroad